Last Updated January 5, 2023

 Make a list of the people you need to shop for and the specific items you’re hoping to get.
 Limit yourself to only buying these items.
 You don’t want to buy items you don’t really need.
 Focus only on retailers who will likely have the item you’re looking for.
 Don’t get tricked into buying things you don’t need just because they are discounted.

 Shopping online can sometimes save you more money than if you were to shop in-store.
 Some stores have exclusive deals for their online shoppers.
 Shopping online also limits the number of impulse purchases you will make.
 You will more likely stay focused on your list and not get tempted to purchase additional items.

 Amazon is a great place to do your online shopping.
 Amazon Prime members get additional benefits such as discounts on Audible, Amazon Music, Whole Foods, along with other benefits.
 You can sign up for a FREE 30 day trial of Amazon Prime HERE.

 Use Cashback Websites

 Don’t forget to use cashback websites when shopping online!
 One easy way I would save money is by using online coupons and rebate sites.
-Two great websites I use are Rakuten and Ibotta.
+The website I like to use is Rakuten.

 If you don’t have an account, sign up right now!
 It is literally FREE money.

-All you have to do is go to one of these websites, search the store you want to buy from online, and then click on that store.
-You are redirected to that merchant’s website and you can shop as normal with your credit card, debit card or gift card.
+All you have to do is go to Rakuten, search for the store you want to buy from online, and then click on that store.
+You are redirected to that merchant’s website and you can shop as normal with your credit card, debit card, or gift card.

 You can use coupon codes and the store site functions exactly as if you had not come through the cashback website.
-After you complete your order, you will get cashback to your Rakuten and Ibotta account.
+After you complete your order, you will get cashback to your Rakuten account.
 There’s literally no reason why you should not be using these websites.

 Have A Secret Santa